 It is the responsibility of the exhibitor to examine the site allotted in order to avoid costly adjustments to stand structures such as minor obstructions for which the organisers cannot accept responsibility.

 The Group Leisure & Travel Show is a no-smoking exhibition.
 Smoking (including e-cigarettes) is not permitted anywhere in the Marshall Arena.

 We have various sponsorship opportunities available suitable for all budgets.
-These include carrier bag inserts, lanyards, registration and the coach display area as well as the Premier Lounge.
+These include carrier bag inserts, lanyards, registration and the coach display area.

 If you are interested in further promoting your presence at the Group Leisure & Travel Show please click here for more details.

-To maximise your presence at the Group Leisure & Travel Show, Group Leisure & Travel magazine is offering composite space adverts in the November review edition of the magazine.
-Pre-book your 4-colour pictorial stand round up before the show and make a substantial saving – complete the information request form here.
+To maximise your presence at the Group Leisure & Travel Show, Group Leisure & Travel magazine is offering composite space adverts in the November review edition.
+Pre-book your pictorial stand round up before the show and make a substantial saving – complete the information request form here.